stigi/ullrich.is/posts/hire-me.md

 *   ## Workshops and Talks

-    Tap my [years of experience](/experienced) in the field, working sucessfully in different settings from small startups to the scale of Facebook.
+    Tap my [years of experience](/experienced) in the field, working successfully in different settings from small startups to the scale of Facebook.
 Learn from the wins and failures I've seen me and others do over time.
 Let me suggest workflows and improvements to help your project excel.

 Interested in talking?
 I'm always [up for a meeting 📆](mailto:hi@ullrich.is?subject=Let's%20chat&amp;body=Hi%20Ullrich%20👋%0D%0A%0D) or to jump on the [phone 📱](tel:+491706164411).